 Everest is still struggling with his nighttime fears.
 He’s been engaged in this battle for a year and a half and, while he’s no longer in a state of terror, the fear creeps up steadily enough to prevent him from falling asleep easily.
 We’ve introduced him to every technique and tool we can think of to manage the fear, from talking about it to guided imagination work where I’ve led him to his “special place” and taught him to invite magical friends to advise him on the fear.
-I’ve taught him Inner Bonding, changing the channel (from negative thinking to positive thinking), meditation and saying “No!” to the fear.
+I’ve taught how to chang the channel (from negative thinking to positive thinking), meditation and saying “No!” to the fear.
 Fear is so powerful that it needs to be worked with from every angle, from the emotional to the psychological and spiritual.
 All of these have been effective and all are worthy tools to learn.

 Fear arrives in many forms: as doubt, worry, negativity, scepticism, hopelessness, depression, despair, and anxiety.
 It manifests through physical ailments, like headaches, stomachaches, insomnia, difficulty eating, heart palpitations, and illness.
 The heart closes when fear grabs hold and the world looks like a very bleak place.

 Love also arrives in many forms and its healing and powerful energy can be accessed through a variety of portals: gratitude, appreciation, positive thinking, laughter, meditation, prayer, ecstatic dance, poetry, nature.
 It manifests in the body as a feeling of joy, hope, radiance, happiness, well-being, and aliveness.
 When you’re “in-love” (not with another person but in the state of love), your heart opens and the world looks beautiful and full of hope and light.